Tiku57/Queue-Cure/README.md

 ---

-## 📸 Screenshots

-*(Screenshots can be found in the `screenshots/` directory)*

-- **Reception Dashboard**: Instantly generate tokens, assign priorities, and overview the clinic.
-- **Doctor Workspace**: A live timer that dynamically turns from green to red based on efficiency targets.
-- **TV Display**: Sleek, Framer-Motion animated TV screen for the waiting room.
-- **Mobile Tracker**: An isolated, auto-updating view for individual patients.

----

 ## 🚀 Installation & Local Setup

 QueueCure uses an in-memory MongoDB server for development, so **no external database setup is required** to run it locally!